PacktPublishing/Learn-Three.js-Fourth-edition/README.md

 ## Errata

+- On page 11: Before running the install commands, make sure to change to the `source` directory.

 - On page 133: at the bottom of the page, the book mentions `vertextShader`, this should be `vertexShader`